Daniel Harrison | Church212

 There is real powerful available from the Spirit of God to people.

 Some Christians may not care if the resurrection happened or not.
 They may feel what’s important is that we do good in the world.
 But Christianity isn’t a do-good club.
-It’s a community of people breathed on by Jesus to enjoy an interactive relationship with him and take that reality to others.
+It’s a community of people breathed on by Jesus to enjoy an interactive relationship with him so transformative that spills onto others.

 After Jesus’ resurrection, he breathed on his disciples and commissioned them into the world (John 20:20).
 So it’s important that we believe in the resurrection, and learn how it comes to bear on our lives and others.